 What Is Voicing?

-Your piano’s voice comes down to stable tuning plus hammer tone and dynamism.
-Their hardness can be increased or decreased, depending on the voice you want.
+Your piano’s voice comes down to stable tuning, precise action regulation, and hammer dynamism.
+A hammer’s hardness can be increased or decreased in key areas of the felt, depending on the tone you desire.
 Grooves form in the hammer felt when they hit the strings repeatedly.
 We smoothen these deep cuts so hammer heads strike evenly.
 Other factors in your piano’s regulation play into the piano’s voice.
-In the end, we satisfy the ears of pianist and technician with a rich texture and quality of sound.
-Well-voiced hammers thus reflect the piano’s unique voice and the listener’s ear.
+In the end, we satisfy the ears of pianist and listener with a rich texture and quality of sound.
+Well-voiced hammers thus reflect the piano’s unique voice and the audience’s ear.
 As a result, the ideal sound occurs with every key press.

 How To Tell You Need Voicing